 Syrie: pronounced like the App, but spelled better.

 SYRIE JAMES is the author of thirteen critically acclaimed novels of historical fiction, romance, and young adult fiction that have been international, USA Today, and Amazon bestsellers and won numerous awards.
 Her books are published in more than twenty languages.

 Syrie’s novel The Lost Memoirs of Jane Austen sold at auction to HarperCollins in a bidding war between three major publishing houses, became an instant bestseller, and was a Library Journal Editor’s Pick of the Year (starred review).
 Syrie explores Jane Austen’s real-life romance as a teenager in Jane Austen’s First Love (Library Journal Editor’s Pick) and her novel The Missing Manuscript of Jane Austen (starred review, Kirkus) offers the ultimate Janeite fantasy: the discovery of a long-lost Jane Austen novel.

-Syrie’s work as a playwright has been produced from California to Montreal and off-Broadway in New York City, across California, and in Canada.
-A member of the Historical Novel Society of North America and the Jane Austen Society of North America, Syrie has addressed dozens of organizations, universities, and literary conferences across North America and in England.
+Syrie’s work as a playwright has been produced from California to Montreal and off-Broadway in New York City.
+A member of the Historical Novel Society and the Jane Austen Society of North America, Syrie has addressed dozens of organizations, universities, and literary conferences.

 Syrie lives in Los Angeles, where she is currently writing her next book.